Cozy Peach Kitchen

 • Broth: The vegetable broth should be simmering when transferred to the rice.
 If you notice that it stops simmering when its added to the rice, turn your heat up a bit.
 If the broth is rapidly simmering and seems like it is evaporating from the pan, turn the heat down a little lower.

 • Stirring: Stirring is integral to risotto because it ensures that each grain of rice is able to absorb the broth.
-It's okay if you have to pause stirring for 30 seconds -- I usually stir in short bursts of 10-15 seconds then take a break for 15-20 seconds.
+It's okay if you have to pause stirring for 30 seconds.
+I usually stir in short bursts of 10-15 seconds then take a break for 30 seconds or so.

 Do I have to use Arborio rice?